dotnet/docs-aspire/docs/deployment/azure/application-insights.md

                   Version="[SelectVersion]" />
 ```

-Uncomment the line in `AddOpenTelemetryExporters` to use the Azure Monitor exporter:
+Uncomment the lines in `AddOpenTelemetryExporters` to use the Azure Monitor exporter:

 ```csharp
 private static IHostApplicationBuilder AddOpenTelemetryExporters(